phpredis/phpredis/README.markdown

 ## zScore
 ##### *Description*
-Return the score of the specified member in the specified sorted set.
+Returns the score of a given member in the specified sorted set.
 ##### *Parameters*
 *key*
 *member*